 800.272.3900 — free and confidential

 Call the Alzheimer's Association 24/7 Helpline (800.272.3900) anytime to receive reliable information, advice and support.
 Trained and knowledgeable staff are ready to listen and can help you with referrals to local community programs and services; dementia-related education; crisis assistance; and emotional support.
 Care consultations are provided by master's-level clinicians.
-We can also provide you help in your preferred language using our translation service.
+We can also provide you help in your preferred language using our interpreter service.

 Alzheimer's Association offices are in communities nationwide.
 Local programs and services include face-to-face support groups and educational programs, with many geared toward informing and empowering individuals in the early stage.
 Most programs are offered free of charge, and many are available in multiple languages.
 Find local resources by calling us at 800.272.3900 or find your local Alzheimer's Association office